By Michael Heck, MA, LPC

 I’ve found that athletes who struggled with a mental block before the impact of the COVID-19 virus have continued to wrestle with the stress of the mental block.
 These issues have been consistently reported, no matter the age, level, or sport.
 Unfortunately, the impact of a mental block remains until it is addressed; it rarely just goes away (as much as I wish it would!).
 Fortunately, I’ve been able to help athletes address the emotional impact of the block, paving the way for a more hopeful future when their sport begins again.

 Current Treatment Protocols

-I work with athletes with mental blocks and it’s a very vulnerable experience; it’s emotional for the athlete, family, and coaches.
+I work with athletes with mental blocks, and it’s a very vulnerable experience; it’s emotional for the athlete, family, and coaches.
 It feels like all the tires have come off the race car with very little understanding of how to regain the momentum an athlete once enjoyed.
-I get calls from parents who deeply care about their athletes and they feel powerless to address the issue.
-Both balking and mental blocks impact an athlete mentally and then can be worsened by:
+I get calls from parents who deeply care about their athletes and feel powerless to address the issue.
+Both balking and mental blocks impact an athlete mentally and can then be worsened by: